-We will issue the notes under a base indenture to be dated as of supplemented by a supplemental indenture to be dated as of indenture"), as supplemented by the supplemental indenture (the "supplemental indenture"), collectively as the "indenture."
+We will issue the notes under a base indenture to be dated as of February 4, 2014 between us and U.S. Bank National Association, as trustee (the "trustee"), as supplemented by a supplemental indenture to be dated as of February 4, 2014 with respect to the notes.
+In this section, we refer to the base indenture (the "base indenture"), as supplemented by the supplemental indenture (the "supplemental indenture"), collectively as the "indenture."
 The terms of the notes include those expressly set forth in the indenture and those made part of the indenture by reference to the Trust Indenture Act of 1939, as amended (the "Trust Indenture Act").
-The following summarizes the material provisions of the notes and the indenture but does not purport to be complete and is qualified by reference to all the provisions of the notes in their entirety, because they, and not this description, define your rights as a holder of the notes.
+The following summarizes the material provisions of the notes and the indenture but does not purport to be complete and is qualified by reference to all the provisions of the notes and the indenture, including the definitions of certain terms used in those documents.
+We urge you to read the indenture and the form of certificate evidencing the notes in their entirety, because they, and not this description, define your rights as a holder of the notes.
 You may request a copy of these documents at our address shown under "Incorporation of Certain Information by Reference."